Skip to content

 3. Confusing DNI and support number

 The support number is an additional identifier on the Spanish DNI (alphanumeric format like “AAA123456”).
-It’s different from the DNI number.
-It’s required when the document type is DNI.
+It’s different from the DNI number, and it’s required when the document type is DNI.

 4. Second surname missing on DNI/NIE